ich777/docker-DoH-Server/README.md

 If you have any questions feel free to ask them on the support thread in the Unraid Forums.

+I strongly recommend you to run the container in custom mode and give it a static IP address so that you expose all ports from the container and to avoid any network problems.&#xD;

 Update Notice: If you want to upgrade to a newer version of the DoH-Server just enter the preferred version number (eg. '2.1.2' without quotes, get them from here: https://github.com/m13253/dns-over-https/releases or set it to 'latest' without quotes to check on every startup for a new version)

 The Docker runns by default on port: 8053 and handels querys in the directory /dns-query (eg: http://192.168.1.7:8053/dns-query)